Everything You Need To Know About Spotted Gum Timber

 What Is Spotted Gum Timber Used For?

-Due to it’s many desirable properties, Spotted Gum is used for a wide range of applications.
-It can be used for a wide range of engineering applications, internally and externally.
-Some common applications include decking, timber mouldings, cladding, pergolas, structural poles, flooring and timber stairs.
+Due to its many desirable properties, Spotted Gum is used for a wide range of applications.
+It can be used for many engineering applications, internally and externally.
+Some common applications include decking, timber mouldings, cladding, pergolas and flooring.
+Additionally, for an added sleek and smooth appearance, Spotted Gum can be square dressed, perfect for battening, office fit-outs, timber stairs and screening projects.
+The St Mary’s Rugby League Club project is a beautiful example of how dressed timber can create truly unique spaces.

 Is Spotted Gum A Hardwood?

 Spotted Gum is an Australian hardwood bearing many desirable properties.
-It is used for a range of both structural and aesthetic applications and is one of the most commonly used hardwood timbers in Australia.
+It is used for a range of both structural and aesthetic applications, such as hardwood screening panels, and is one of the most commonly used hardwood timbers in Australia.

 What Colour Is Spotted Gum Timber?